david672orford/tech-for-teaching/stock-material/index.md

 ## Stock Material for Lessons

 The sites listed here have have pictures and recordings which you may be able to use in instructional materials which you produce.
+Pay careful attention to the conditions of use to make sure what you want to do is allowed.
+We recommend starting with public domain material and works with a Creative Commons license.
+Beware of sites with poorly written license statements which can be unclear or self-contradictory.

-### Advice on Use of Stock Material
+### General Advice on Use of Stock Material

 * https://www.quora.com/What-is-the-best-way-to-get-free-pictures-for-my-website/answer/Faye-Gelb